MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

        - ServiceManager.ChangeManagement.Report.Library

-2. Check the event log for error messages that mention the assembly Microsoft.EnterpriseManagement.Reporting.Code.dll file.
+Step 2: Check the event log for error messages that mention the assembly Microsoft.EnterpriseManagement.Reporting.Code.dll file.

-    If any of the above five management packs failed deployment, do the following:
+If any of the above five management packs failed deployment:

     1. On the data warehouse management server, open the Operations Manager event log.